UsabilityEngineering/RentReview/phaseII/README.md

 ## Methods

 !!!
 Describe research methods you used to discover new insights, which explains the purpose of each.
-Provide enough detail that someone would be able to faithfully reproduce your research. !!!
+Provide enough detail that someone would be able to faithfully reproduce your research. !!! (focused on cognitive walkthrough)

 ## Findings